subzerocloud/showcase/README.md

 - Demos of subZero library capabilities, leveraged in a NextJS app, to automatically expose a PostgREST compatible backend on top of the underlying database.
 Note that the frontend code (nextjs app) is almost exactly the same for all the examples but we are able to use different underlying databases and deploy the app on different platforms.
 Most of the code in the examples are for the frontend part and the entire backend is just a few lines of code in a single file that you can extend to your liking.

-    - [cloudflare-pages-d1](cloudflare-pages-D1) - A example of a cloudflare pages deployment with data stored in D1 (Cloudflare's SQLite compatible edge databse).
+    - [cloudflare-pages-d1](cloudflare-pages-D1) - A example of a cloudflare pages deployment with data stored in D1 (Cloudflare's SQLite compatible edge database).
     - [cloudflare-postgresql-neon](cloudflare-postgresql-neon) - A example of a cloudflare pages deployment with data stored in a PostgreSql database hosted by Neon.
     - [flyio-sqlite-litefs](flyio-sqlite-litefs) - A example of a Fly.io deployment with data stored in a SQLite database that is replicated between nodes using LiteFS.
     - [flyio-postgresql](flyio-postgresql) - A example of a Fly.io deployment with data stored in a PostgreSql database (also hosted on fly.io).